robohydra/robohydra/tutorial/advanced/index.md

 as its properties.
 The only module available as of today is `assert`: an object with all the functions in the standard, [`assert` module](http://nodejs.org/docs/latest/api/assert.html) from Node.
-This version, though, is special for RoboHydra and allows RoboHydra to fetch the results.
+This version, though, is special in two ways: first, it's tied to the server, which allows RoboHydra to fetch the results; second, test failures won't throw an exception, but instead return false.
+This behaviour is much more useful because it allows you to respond with whatever content you want in case of failure.

 Now, if you start the `nonAsciiSearchTerm` test and make a request with the wrong string
 (eg. [http://localhost:3000/foo?q=blaabaersyltetoy](http://localhost:3000/foo?q=blaabaersyltetoy)),
-you'll get an error response and see the test failure in the [test index page](http://localhost:3000/robohydra-admin/tests).
+you'll get an error response, and see the test failure in the [test index page](http://localhost:3000/robohydra-admin/tests).
 If you send the correct string
 (eg. [http://localhost:3000/foo?q=blåbærsyltetøy](http://localhost:3000/foo?q=blåbærsyltetøy)),
-you'll see the one-result response and the test pass in the test index page.
+however, you'll see the one-result response and the test pass in the test index page.
 In case you want to access this information in an automated fashion, you can get the results in JSON format at the URL [http://localhost:3000/robohydra-admin/tests/results.json](http://localhost:3000/robohydra-admin/tests/results.json).

 And this is the end of the advanced RoboHydra tutorial.
 Now you have